 The filter wheel mechanism, houses a set of two broadband filters, four long-pass filters, one clear aperture for imaging purposes and a pupil reference/calibration mirror: the former serves for alignment purposes while the latter is used during periods of instrument self-calibration.

-The grating wheel mechanism houses one CaF2, low resolution (R=30-300) double-pass prism; three medium resolution gratings (R=500-1300) and three high resolution gratings (R=1400-3600), and an imaging Silver-coated mirror for target acquisition purposes.
-The gratings grooves are ruled onto a gold-coated Zerodur substrate, a glass ceramic with extremely low coefficient of thermal expansion.
+The grating wheel mechanism houses one calcium fluoride (CaF2), low resolution (R=30-300) double-pass prism; three medium resolution gratings (R=500-1300) and three high resolution gratings (R=1400-3600), and an imaging Silver-coated mirror for target acquisition purposes.
+The gratings grooves are ruled onto a gold-coated Zerodur substrate, a glass ceramic with an extremely low coefficient of thermal expansion.

 The optical assembly, which houses all the opto-mechanical assemblies, is at the heart of the instrument.
-The selection of the most suitable material for this structure was driven by the following challenges:
+The selection of the construction material for this structure was driven by the following challenges:

-- The same material must be used for both structural parts and optical elements in order to achieve an ‘athermal’ design.
+The same material must be used for both structural parts and optical elements in order to achieve an 'athermal' design, minimising any distortion.

-- The Young's Modulus must be high and the density low in order to obtain a light and at the same time very rigid design.
+The Young's Modulus must be high and the density low in order to obtain a light yet rigid design.

-- It must be polished to a fraction of a micron in order to attain the optical quality demanded by the optical train.
+It must be polished to a fraction of a micron in order to attain the quality demanded by the optical train.

 As with all infrared instruments NIRSpec will operate at cryogenic temperatures (~ -233 °C; ~40 K).
 Most of the opto-mechnical mechanisms have been designed to meet an extremely stringent power dissipation constraint, which must not exceed 69 mW in order to maintain the thermo-mechanical stability of the instrument, an important characteristic of this ground-breaking spectrograph.

 NIRSpec is built by European industry to ESA's specifications and managed by the ESA JWST Project at ESTEC, the Netherlands.
-The prime contractor is EADS Astrium GmbH in Ottobrunn, Germany.
-The NIRSpec detector and MSA subsystems are provided by NASA's Goddard Space Flight Center.
+The prime contractor is Airbus Defence and Space GmbH in Ottobrunn, Germany.
+The NIRSpec detector and MSA subsystems are provided by NASA's Goddard Space Flight Center (GSFC).